Coronavirus: Current News on Weddings in the UK

 Do I still need to have my Banns read for a church wedding?

 Similarly to the Notice of Marriage, you will need to have your Banns read prior to being married.
-If your church is closed and you cannot attend a Sunday service, you may need to apply for a Special Marriage Licence from the Archbishop.
+If your church is closed or you cannot attend services due to travel restrictions or self-isolation, you may need to apply for a Special Marriage Licence from the Archbishop.
 This is only relevant if your Banns can’t be read at your church in time for your wedding or if you haven’t reached the habitual attendance requirements.

-Is there anything we won’t be able to do under the new restrictions?
+Is there anything we won't be able to do under current restrictions?

-Read the current restrictions for England, Wales, Northern Ireland and Scotland for further info on what is currently permitted and what is not.
+Read the current restrictions for England, Wales, Northern Ireland and Scotland for further information on what is currently permitted and what is not.

 What happens if lockdowns or local restrictions affect my wedding?